Rules and Regulations

 6. Guaranteed Matches: All players will be guaranteed 4 matches in 5 weeks (one per week) unless a player withdraws from the league, is unresponsive, or there is a limited number of players registered at your level (UTR rating).

 7. Reporting Match Score: When your match is complete, the winning player must post the score using the "Post Score" option on the matchcard found on the homepage of the mobile app or at UniversalTennis.com.
 Choose your opponent, and report the score.
 If the match is not listed please reach out to your Flex League Manager.
-We also recommend you get your opponent to confirm the score on site.
+We also recommend you get your opponent to confirm the score on-site.

 8. Confirming Match Scores: Players have 7 days to confirm or edit the score once posted.
 If no action is taken, the match will be automatically confirmed at the end of 7 days.
 If a score is not able to be agreed upon by the two players, please fill out this match protest form.
 The match outcome will then be decided by team Universal Tennis and/or the local Flex League Manager.

-Pro Tip: Try to meet in a neutral location with your opponent if it’s too far of a drive to one of the players' home courts.
+Pro Tip: Try to meet in a neutral location with your opponent if it’s too far of a drive to one of the player’s local courts.

 2. Contact information: Contact information can be found on the matchcard by clicking "Schedule Match" or by going to the “Matchups” tab and clicking the phone icon next to your opponent's name.
 You must be logged into the player who is playing the event’s profile in order to see those details.
 It will also be provided in a text message from your flex league manager after the start of the flex league session.

 3. When to Contact your Opponent: We recommend being proactive and contacting all 4 of your match opponents as soon as the matchups are released.
 Be courteous when contacting your fellow players.
 Call/text your opponent before 9pm and after 9am.
 Email is okay any time.

 4. Canceling Matches: If you need to cancel a match, please try and reschedule for a different week or during the 5th week which is given as a makeup match week.
 If it cannot be played during a different week or the makeup week, please send your opponent an email with your Flex League Manager’s email copied.
-You will receive a walkover for this match or be given a new opponent.
+You will receive a default for this match or be given a new opponent.
 For more information on defaults, please see the full default policy below.

 5. Playing Multiple Matches in a Week: Remember, matches can be played during any week of your Flex League session… you can even play all 4 matches in the first week if you’d like!